Skip to main content

 Main Content

 Andrews Institute for Research in Mathematics & Science Education is supported by a variety of faculty who span the breadth of TCU, bringing an assortment of meaningful contributions to our research and teaching.
-The core faculty is comprised of Mathematics Education and Science Education Faculty.
-The affiliated faculty from within the college, across the university, and in the community add to the diversity of research and programming.
+The core faculty is comprised of faculty with a primary appointment in the College of Education and are conducting research that supports Mathematics Education and Science Education.
+The affiliated faculty are from within the college, across the university, and in the community.
+There researchers and out-reach providers add to the diversity of research and programming.

 Molly Weinburgh, Ph.D.